Consensys/doc.gnark/docs/Tutorials/eddsa.md

 ```

 !!!note
     `r1cs` is the arithmetized version of the circuit.
-It is a list of constraints that the prover needs to fullfill by providing a satisfying inputs, namely a correct signature on a message.
+    It is a list of constraints that the prover needs to fulfill by providing a satisfying inputs,
+    namely a correct signature on a message.

-We run the Groth16 setup to get the `ProvingKey` and `VerifyingKey` linked to the circuit.
+Run the Groth16 setup to get the `ProvingKey` and `VerifyingKey` linked to the circuit.

 ```go
     // generating pk, vk
     pk, vk, err := groth16.Setup(r1cs)
 ```

-We create the witness (the data needed to verifying a signature inside the zk-SNARK), from the `signature` we computed earlier.
+Create the witness (the data needed to verify a signature inside the zk-SNARK),
+from the previously computed `signature`.

 ```go
     // declare the witness